ce-dot/expander/README.md

 ## Dependencies ##

-Before compiling and installing *Expander* the following tools are needed:
+For compiling and installing *Expander* the following tools are needed:
 * stack
 * Gtk+3